asirulnik/outlook-auth-test-app/DEVELOPER_GUIDE.md

    - Update TypeScript files in the `src/` directory
    - Run `npm run build` to compile
    - Test changes with appropriate commands
+   - For MCP server changes, test with MCP clients or the MCP Inspector tool

 2. **Adding New Commands**:
    - Update `mailService.ts` with new methods for API interaction